Nicolas de Grigny: Work

-Nicolas de Grigny's only surviving music is a large volume of organ works, Premier livre d'orgue (Paris, 1699; second edition 1711).
-The second edition was the only one known until 1949, when the earlier print was discovered—a single surviving copy at Bibliothèque nationale de France.
-This was published by Christophe Ballard using the original plates prepared by Claude Roussel, its engraver, in 1699.
-The first modern edition, by Alexandre Guilmant, 1904, was based on the 1711 version.
+Nicolas de Grigny's surviving music consists of a large volume of organ works, the Premier livre d'orgue (Paris, 1699; second edition 1711), and a single ouverture for harpsichord.
+The 1711 reissue of his organ collection was the only edition known until 1949, when a single surviving copy of the 1699 printing was discovered at the Bibliothèque nationale de France.
+The original edition was published by Christophe Ballard using the plates prepared by the engraver Claude Roussel.
+The first modern edition, published by Alexandre Guilmant in 1904, was based on the 1711 reissue.

-Unlike many other French livres d'orgue of the time, Grigny's publication contains no preface.

-The collection is in two parts: the first is a mass setting, the second comprises settings of five hymns for the principal feasts of the church year: Veni Creator (5 versets), Pange lingua (3 versets), Verbum supernum (4 versets), Ave maris stella (4 versets) and A solus ortus (three versets).
-There are 42 pieces overall.
-The plan of the mass is as follows:
+Unlike many contemporary French livres d'orgue, Grigny's publication contains no preface.
+The collection is divided into two sections: a mass setting, and settings of five hymns for the principal feasts of the liturgical year: Veni Creator (five versets), Pange lingua (three versets), Verbum supernum (four versets), Ave maris stella (four versets), and A solis ortus (three versets).
+The volume comprises 42 pieces in total.